sebastianmarinc/multiple-regression/README.md

-# psych-code
+# psych-example-code
-some R code on some more advanced multiple regression techniques, latent variable modeling, and matrix algebra
+some example R code on some more advanced multiple regression techniques, latent variable modeling, and matrix algebra